bkunyiha/blockchain/book-draft/README.md

 For readers new to the project, we recommend the following reading order:

 1. Start with **Transaction.md** to understand the core blockchain data structures
-2. Review **DeskTop-UI.md** to see how administrative interfaces interact with the blockchain
+2. Review **DeskTop-UI.md** to see how desktop administrative interfaces interact with the blockchain
+3. Explore **Web-UI.md** to understand web-based admin interface architecture and modern React patterns
-3. Explore **Wallet-UI.md** to understand user-facing application design
+4. Study **Wallet-UI.md** to understand user-facing application design
-4. Study **Embeded_DB.md** to learn about data persistence and security
+5. Review **Embeded_DB.md** to learn about data persistence and security

 ## Contributing to the Book